River Database

 (III-IV)

 A fun and scenic class III+ stretch on the Upper Mamquam.
-The last two kilometres are class IV.
+The last two kilometres known as the Middle Mamquam is class IV, but please see the dam warning.

 Marble River